GriffithsLab/GSoC_2020_SB/README.md

 ## About FOOOF

-[FOOOF](https://fooof-tools.github.io/fooof/index.html) is a tool parametrizing neural power spectra by breaking it into an aperiodic component reflecting 1/f characteristics and a number of periodic components defined as a set of peaks parametrized by a gaussian function.
-The FOOOF tool also gives the option to generate power spectrum with aperiodic and periodic components of our choice for testing purposes.
+[FOOOF](https://fooof-tools.github.io/fooof/index.html) is a tool parametrizing neural power spectra by breaking it into an aperiodic component reflecting 1/f characteristics and a number of periodic components defined as a set of peaks parametrized by a Gaussian function.
+The FOOOF tool also gives the option to generate power spectra with aperiodic and periodic components of our choice for testing purposes.
-In each test the neural power spectrum of the model is parametrized with FOOOF as following:
+In each test the neural power spectrum of the model is parametrized with FOOOF as follows:

 ```ruby
 fm = FOOOF()